Grace Dangmei: International career

+In November 2019, she played the first round of the Tokyo 2020 Olympics qualifying tournament at Myanmar.

+Later, at the 2019 South Asian Games, they clinched a gold, defeating Nepal.
+Her brace against Indonesia at the 2020 AFC Women's Olympic Qualifier Round 2 match, gave her popular fame.

 Grace represented India at the 2021 International Women's Football Tournament of Manaus, where they faced teams like Brazil, and Chile.
 She scored a goal against Venezuela on December 1, in their 2–1 defeat.

 On 7 September 2022, at the SAFF Women's Championship in Nepal, she scored a goal against Pakistan in their 3–0 win.
+In 2022, she played the AFC Women's Asian Cup.
+In August 2023, she played the 2022 Asian Games at Hangzhou, China.